Last updated: 2022-03-07

 Identify conflicting interests

-Results of the first stakeholder analysis determine the definition of the project goal(s) and requirements and specifications of the project results.
+Results of the first three steps of the stakeholder analysis determine the definition of the project goal(s) and requirements and specifications of the project results.

 Usually, there are conflicting interests between stakeholders; these conflicts have to be resolved so that definition of goals, requirements, or specifications becomes possible.
 Thus, we need to facilitate conflict resolution of those conflicting interests as next step after stakeholder analysis.
 Only then, we can finalize definition of project goals and requirements or specifications of project results, and continue with further project planning.